Let's dive right in, shall we?

 Second, the Tele’s bolt-on construction of a swamp ash solid body paired with a maple neck offers a perfect blend of sweet highs, taut lows, clarity and sustain.

-And for those reasons and more, Fender produces over 40 different Telecasters to accommodate any flavor of country or rock, with the Fender Classic Player Baja Telecaster and the new Fender American Elite Telecaster Thinline as two of my favorites.
+And for those reasons and more, Fender produces several different Telecasters to accommodate any flavor of country or rock, with the new Fender American Performer Telecaster (pictured below) and the Fender Brad Paisley Road Worn Telecaster as two of my favorites.
 However, not all country guitarists are using Teles.
 In fact, if you look at today’s modern country players, they are using everything but a Telecaster.

-For example, Jason Aldean’s guitarists, Jack Sizemore and Kurt Allison, have been spotted using Gibson Les Paul and EVH Wolfgang guitars, and even Nashville’s most preeminent session guitarist, Brent Mason, has his very own PRS Guitars Brent Mason signature guitar, along with legendary country picker Albert Lee having his own signature guitar with Ernie Ball Music Man.
-PRS Guitars have also introduced a new model called the S2 Vela, which combines an offset body shape and new pickups with a range that evokes the “twang” of a Telecaster as well as the punch of other solidbody guitars.
+For example, Jason Aldean’s guitarists, Jack Sizemore and Kurt Allison, have been spotted using Gibson Les Pauls and EVH Wolfgangs, and even Nashville’s most preeminent session guitarist, Brent Mason, has his very own PRS Guitars Brent Mason signature guitar, while the great Albert Lee has a signature Ernie Ball Music Man model.
+PRS Guitars also has recently introduced the S2 Vela Semi-Hollow, which combines an offset body shape and new pickups with a range that evokes the “twang” of a Tele as well as the punch of other solidbody guitars.

 Just like the Fender Telecaster, most classic country guitarists have favored an all-tube Fender combo amplifier with reverb paired with it.